Image credit: Marketing Fundamentals Ltd

 If you are a business owner or person responsible for Content Marketing at your company the task for you is to split test shorter and longer tweets.
 Then you can accurately assess whether the increased tweet length is an opportunity or a trap to be avoided.
 Higher engagement with your target audience is the goal and I will be interested to read your conclusions.
 Please feel free to let me know in the comments section below.

-If you have enjoyed this post you will also like this post, Twitter: Do Auto DMs do More Harm Than Good?
+If you have enjoyed this post you will also like the following posts:

 B2B Content Marketing Agency London

 Marketing Fundamentals Ltd is a B2B Content Marketing Agency in London that creates Content and manages Social Media for Professional Services firms.
 We hope you find this information useful.

 If you would like our help creating and executing a Content Marketing Plan for your business or organisation give us a call on +44 (0) 845 2264 247.
 You can also email us via email@example.com

 On our YouTube channel you will find marketing advice, business advice & inspiration.
 Subscribe if you work in Marketing for Professional Services or are a business owner or solo-preneur trying to grow your business.
 New uploads on Wednesdays.

 Founder, Marketing Fundamentals Ltd